 Faucets require a hole in the sink or countertop for installation.

-A standard (non-air-gap) faucet, with or without tubing attached, needs a hole that's 7/16" in diameter or larger.
-You can install standard faucets comfortably in holes up to 1.25".
-It's possible to install in a 1.5" hole, but it's hard with the standard faucet escutcheon.
-You can find oversized escutcheons, but they aren't always pretty.
+Most standard (non-air-gap) faucets, with or without tubing attached, need a hole that's 7/8" in diameter to 1-1/8".
+You can install most standard faucets comfortably in holes up to 1-1/8".

 Tip #1: If there is simply no place to drill a hole in a sink, you can sometimes drill into the countertop next to the sink.